matthewoliver/swift_abandon_notifier/README.md

 It then processes the results and stores them in a MySQL database.
 If it hasn't notified the owner and email is sent, this notification is then also stored, allowing statisical analysis.

-There will be another part of this script (probably a simple php file) which will connect to the database and list patches it has determined are ready to be abanonded.
-It depermines this by the change still being found in the gerrit query 2 weeks after the notification has been sent.
+The script then will generate a HTML page with a list of changes that are considered abandoned, this is done by doing a query on the database to see which changes still exist and its been X days since a successful notification was sent.
+Where X is configurable in the config file.